AlienWolfX/WeaponDetection/README.md

 ## Usage

-To use GuardianEye, execute the following command: `python main.py`
+To use GuardianEye, execute the following command:

+For GNU/Linux:
+`python3 main.py`

+For Windows:
+`python main.py`

 ## Documentation

 ### Performance Evaluation

-GuardianEye's performance is evaluated based on the following metrics:
+GuardianEye's overall performance is evaluated based on the following metrics:

 | Metric                | Value  |
 |-----------------------|--------|